Frequently Asked Questions

 Would I be included in the union?

 Contract Faculty United – United Auto Workers (CFU-UAW) seeks to include full-time continuing contract faculty who work at NYU.
-We are full-time, non-tenure track faculty on renewable appointments from across the university.
-International faculty have the same legal right to join a union as U.S. citizens.
-If you have a question about your eligibility or want to sign up, please contact cfu.uaw@gmail.com.
+If you have a question about you are eligible or want to sign up, please contact cfu.uaw@gmail.com.

-We already elect representatives to the Continuing Contract Faculty Senators’ Council (C-FSC).
-Why do we need a union?
+What is the difference between Continuing Contract Faculty Senators’ Council (C-FSC) and a union?

 As AAUP notes: “The presence of institutions of faculty governance does not preclude the need for or usefulness of collective bargaining.”
 Contract faculty are active participants in shared governance throughout the university.
 Our elected representatives do excellent and important work, and reliably advocate for policies that would improve our working lives.
-However, faculty senators can only make recommendations, and NYU is free to ignore them.
-By contrast, with a union, NYU is required by law to bargain in good faith with an elected contract faculty bargaining committee.
-Once the contract is ratified, it is legally binding and enforceable.
+While the C-FSC is a university-sponsored and supported committee that provides important opportunities for contract faculty to participate in advocacy efforts, it is not an alternative to a union.

 Would a union undermine shared governance?